agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 viz.print(twoHeads);
 ~~~~

 The same inference machinery can compute the optimal action in Tom's decision problem.
-We sample random actions with `uniformDraw` and condition on the consequence of the action being preferred.
-Intuitively, we imagine observing the consequence we prefer (e.g. pizza) and then *infer* from this the action that caused this consequence.
+We sample random actions with `uniformDraw` and condition on the preferred outcome happening.
+Intuitively, we imagine observing the consequence we prefer (e.g. pizza) and then *infer* from this the action that caused this consequence. <!-- address evidential vs causal decision theory? -->

 This idea is known as "planning as inference" refp:botvinick2012planning.
 It also resembles the idea of "backwards chaining" in logical inference and planning.
 The `inferAgent` solves the same problem as `maxAgent` but uses planning-as-inference: